C2DH/open-tei-transviewer/ReadMe.txt

 main_to_html - XSLT stylesheet transforming the XML-TEI to HTML, outside the browser (e.g. via an XML Editor equipped with a XSLT processor).

 main - XSLT stylesheet transforming the XML-TEI directly in the browser (e.g. using Saxon-CE processor) or outside the browser to generate the corresponding HTML file.

+main_plugin - XSLT stylesheet transforming the XML-TEI to HTML without including the standalone viewer.
+It can be used to integrate the viewer as plug-in in a website.

 -------------------------------------